MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/attack-surface-reduction-rules-deployment.md

 4. Switch problematic rules back to Audit.

   >[!Tip]
   >When available, take advantage of the Warn mode setting in rules to limit disruptions.
 Enabling ASR rules in Warn mode enables you to capture triggered events and view their potential disruptions, without actually blocking end-user access.
+Learn more: [Warn mode for users](attack-surface-reduction#warn-mode-for-users).

 #### How does Warn mode work?